ABCRic/GeomVis/README.md

 ## Development
 Same as Running above but run webpack instead as `npx webpack --mode development --watch` for hot-reloading.

+# Adding a new visualization
+Visualizations are inside the `algorithms/` folder.
+To add a new visualization, create a new class derived from `VizualizationBase` and implement the required methods:

+* `getPseudocode()`: list of lines of the code to be shown on the bottom panel.
+These are highlighted during execution.
+* `getHintText()`: should return the hint text to be shown on the top during user input.
+* `setupCanvas()` and `setupInput()`: perform canvas and input initialization for initial editing state, e.g. set up drawing lines with the mouse.
+* `loadFromString()`: should parse input when the user selects a file and add everything that's necessary to the canvas.
+* `onEnableEditing()` and `onDisableEditing()`:
+* `computeSteps()`: the meat of the visualization.
+When called, this should return a list of *steps*.
+Each *step* references a line of pseudocode and contains a list of *actions*.
+These *actions* are canvas transformations, such as adding a line, changing a circle's color, modifying text, and so on.
+Each *action* has four callbacks, representing forwards and backwards transitions to the previous and to the next steps.
+Some action types are included, such as `AddElementAction` and `TransformElementAction`.
+See the `computeSteps` method in the Convex Hull visualization for relatively simple examples of how to use actions.

+  This function will be called once when the visualization starts and the interface will step through the returned list of steps for the duration of the visualization.

+To add the visualization to the UI, along with a description and any examples, add it to the `addAlgorithms` function in `geomvis.ts`.

 # Acknowledgements
 GeomVis uses the following libraries:
 * [svg.js](https://github.com/svgdotjs/svg.js), MIT License, and plugins: